 4 Pakistan Centre for Philanthropy, Individual Philanthropy in the Punjab, 2010.
 PCP is a certification and registration body for NGOs/CSO.
-It is governed by eminent citizens, renowned businessmen and technocrats carrying the mission to increase the volume and effectiveness of indigenous philanthropy for social development in Pakistan.
+It is governed by eminent citizens,

 There has been an interesting on-going debate about what kind of transparency should be expected from a social sector organization with regard to projects for which they receive funding from the public.
 Lessons learnt from this discussion are: